tmknom/git-push-action/README.md

 # git-push-action

-Commit all modified files and push to the repository.
+Commit and push changes made during a GitHub Actions workflow, with flexible branch and commit message options.

 <!-- actdocs start -->